DigitalPublishingToolkit/TOD47-Virtue/md/10Daly.md

 the general context of top-down smart city initiatives such as that of Hong Kong.[^10Daly_55]

-## Facial Recognition, Everyday AI Law and Ethics in the UK
+## Facial Recognition, Everyday AI Law and Ethics in the U.K.

-Facial recognition as everyday AI, and contestations around it, have been prominent in the U.K., and mobilization against facial recognition has resulted in litigation and policy change, and divergence between the approach in different parts of the U.K. Live facial recognition technology has been used in different parts of the U.K. to police public places, to mounting levels of controversy and legal challenge.
+Facial recognition as everyday AI, and contestations around it, have been prominent in the U.K., and mobilization against facial recognition has resulted in litigation and policy change, and divergence between the approaches in different parts of the U.K. Live facial recognition technology has been used in different parts of the U.K. to police public places, to mounting levels of controversy and legal challenge.
 For these reasons, I consider it an interesting case study of everyday AI ethics